"A goal without a plan is just a wish", Antoine de Saint-Exupéry

 Use data, “revealing quotes” of the target group, and short examples to illustrate your argument.

-Refer to the collective planning process and to successes in previous interventions.
+Refer to the collective planning process and to succeed in previous interventions.

 Never forget the evaluation criteria of the donor.